New laws put Mainers first - NewsBreak

 Former Maine prosecutor avoids jail time after admitting to destroying evidence

-BANGOR, Maine — A former Franklin County Assistant District Attorney will not spend any time in jail for her role in a $13 million illegal marijuana operation in western Maine.
-A judge sentenced Kalya Alves Wednesday to two years probation and assessed her a $2,000 fine.
+BANGOR, Maine (WMTW) - A former Franklin County Assistant District Attorney will not spend any time in jail for her role in a $13 million illegal marijuana operation in western Maine.
+A judge sentenced Kayla Alves Wednesday to two years probation and assessed her a $2,000 fine.
 She had faced...

 newscentermaine.com